 Jerolim Island

-The easiest Pakleni island from Hvar to get to is Jerolim, taking just 5 minutes in a water taxi, Jerolim Island is perfect for a day of snorkeling.
+The easiest way to reach Pakleni Island from Hvar is by Jerolim, a short water taxi ride that typically takes 5–10 minutes, depending on conditions; it’s ideal for a day of snorkeling.
 Just be careful, as there is a nudist beach on the island.
 You can get food and drinks at the restaurant before returning to Hvar.

 What Else To Do & See Close By